-If you’re seeking affordable holistic health services because you’re uninsured, underinsured, or cannot afford to pay the full rate out of pocket, Healing Arts is for you.
+If you’re seeking affordable holistic health care because you’re uninsured, underinsured, or cannot afford to pay the full rate out of pocket, Healing Arts is for you.

 Our Guide to Verifying your Holistic Health Benefits